Vancouver, BC, Canada

 - DayPasses and Compass Cards allow you access to all bus, SeaBus and SkyTrain services.

-Taxis (including accessible wheelchair taxis) are plentiful and can be hailed on the street, as well as found at designated stands, and called for pick-up.
+Taxis (including accessible wheelchair taxis) are plentiful and can be hailed on the street, found at designated stands, and called for pick-up.
+Vancouver also has multiple rideshare options available.
+Try the following options:

 - Vancouver is a relatively good cycling city, with more than 300km of designated routes crisscrossing the region